tensorflow/docs/site/en/api_docs/python/tf/contrib/timeseries/ARModel.md

       segment of the time series before `TIMES`.
 This data is used to start of the autoregressive computation.
 This should have data for at least self.input_window_size timesteps.
+    And any exogenous features, with shapes prefixed by shape of `TIMES`.

 #### Returns: